Modelica® Language Specification version 3.7-dev

 A redeclaration of a component shall not include a condition attribute; and the condition attribute is kept from the original declaration (see section 6.4).

-If the Boolean expression is false the component (including its modifier) is removed from the flattened DAE, and connections to/from the component are removed.
-A component declared with a condition-attribute can only be modified and/or used in connections.
+If the Boolean expression is false, the component (including its modifier) is removed from the flattened DAE, and connections to/from the component are removed.
+Such a component can only be modified, used in connections, and/or used in a modifier of another conditional component with a false condition.

 [Adding the component and then removing it ensures that the component is valid.